MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 3. At the command line, type `search()` to view a list of objects already loaded.
 You should see the `RevoScaleR` package in the list.
 4. Type `rxSummary(~., iris)` to return summary statistics on the built-in iris sample dataset.
 The `rxSummary` function is from `RevoScaleR`.

+You should also run the [Administrator Utility](operationalize/admin-utility.md) for additional configuration required for remote access and execution, web service deployment, and multi-server installation.

 ## See Also